-- 1. The University PTR committee, chaired by the Provost as chief academic officer, shall provide the faculty member with a written report of its review stating whether his/her achievement is deemed to be adequate.
-The report must also be provided to the dean and department chair.
-The faculty has the opportunity to appeal this decision using the University appeals process outlined in section 4.6.1. - 2.
-The faculty member whose performance is assessed to be inadequate by the University PTR committee must create a twelve-month development plan by the start of the second year.
+1. The University PTR Committee (University Promotion and Tenure Appeals Committee) shall provide the faculty member with a written report of its review stating whether his/her achievement is deemed to be adequate.
+The report must also be provided to the Provost and Vice President of Academic Affairs and Research, dean and department chair.

+2. The faculty member whose performance is assessed to be inadequate by the University PTR committee must create a twelve-month development plan by the start of the second year.
 The plan must be approved by the department chair and dean and implemented immediately.
 The development plan must have specific, quantifiable goals and objectives that can be reasonably achieved during that period.
-Progress will be reviewed and assessed after twelve months using the procedure described in item 3 below. - 3.
-The faculty member will prepare a report summarizing his/her progress on achieving the goals specified in item 2 above and forward it to the Provost by April 30th, through the department chair and dean.
+Progress will be reviewed and assessed after twelve months using the procedure described in item 3 below.

+3. The faculty member will prepare a report summarizing his/her progress on achieving the goals specified in item 2 above and forward it to the Provost by April 30th, through the department chair and dean.
 The department chair and dean will jointly review and prepare a report that is also submitted to the Provost.
-If the Provost decides that sufficient progress has been made, the faculty member shall be deemed to have completed the post-tenure review process. - 4.
-If measureable and acceptable progress is not met by the end of the second year, applicants will be placed in a non-tenure track position and is subject to University policies and procedures as applicable to non-tenure track members.
+If the Provost decides that sufficient progress has been made, the faculty member shall be deemed to have completed the post-tenure review process.

+4. If measureable and acceptable progress is not met by the end of the second year, applicants will be placed in a non-tenure track position and subject to University policies and procedures as applicable to non-tenure track members.
+The faculty has the opportunity to appeal this decision using the University appeals process or grievance process.

-5.0 FACULTY RIGHTS AND RESPONSIBILITIES
+SECTION 5.
+FACULTY RIGHTS AND RESPONSIBILITIES